Law of Christ

 Some Christians hold the belief that the crucifixion of Jesus Christ and the inauguration of the New Covenant of Jeremiah 31:31–37 and Ezekiel 37:22–28 "replaces" or "completes" or "fulfills" the Law of Moses found in the Hebrew Bible.
 Dual-covenant theologians, the Hebrew Roots Movement, and Messianic Judaism are all examples of groups that reject this belief.

 Closely related are the subjects of Christian views on the Old Covenant, early Christianity and Judaism, Paul the Apostle and Judaism, abrogation of old covenant laws, and Christian ethics.

 In the Pauline epistles

 Depicted is the famous Sermon on the Mount of Jesus in which he commented on the Mosaic Law.
 Christians believe that Jesus is the mediator of the New Covenant.

 In the Epistle to the Galatians, written by the Apostle Paul to a number of early Christian communities in the Roman province of Galatia in central Anatolia, he wrote: "Bear one another's burdens, and so fulfill the law of Christ."
 (NKJV).
 This phrase appears once and is never defined.
 It has been suggested that "the law of Christ" could be an allusion to the second greatest commandment ("love thy neighbor") or the New Commandment ("love one another; as I have loved you").
-Others suggest this phrase is just another name for "the law of God" as Christians believe the Messiah is God.
+Others suggest this phrase is just another name for "the law of God" as Christians believe that the Messiah is God.